 For more information or to get involved, contact:

-Below check out pictures of our workshops and our first annual FlashDash Obstacle 5K.
-Proceeds from this event benefited Rural Scholars.
+Below check out pictures of our workshops and our annual FlashDash Obstacle 5K.
+Proceeds from this event benefit Rural Scholars.